Faculty Development Grants

 A faculty member who receives a summer stipend is expected to devote the entire summer to research and cannot engage in teaching or other activities such as summer seminars.
 Faculty members may receive a summer stipend only once in a three-year period.
 Should a faculty member resign before the start of the next contract year, he/she will automatically relinquish the stipend.

-Applications are due by February 15 of each year and are submitted through the same procedure as the faculty development grants.
-The application form for summer stipends is available on the Provost’s Viking Web page.
+Applications are due October 12 of each year and are submitted through the same procedure as the faculty development grants.
+All applications for Summer Stipends must use the printable form available here or on the Provost's Viking Web page.

 Tenured and tenure-track faculty members and senior lecturers are eligible to apply for the stipend.
 Awards for summer stipends are $5,000.
 Applicants applying for a summer stipend cannot apply for a faculty development grant to work on the same project during the summer.

 Summer stipend grants are evaluated with the same criteria as the faculty development proposals.
 Grant recipients must submit a final report by the end of the fall semester immediately following the summer grant period.

 International Program Grants

 Each year Berry College International Programs awards two types of grants for faculty: Summer International Programs Course Development grants and Cultural Immersion/Professional Development grants.
 Applications are available in early fall and deadlines are in January.
 For application information, go to

 http://www.berry.edu/academics/study/faculty/ or contact Sarah Egerer, International Programs Director, at